Lachin: Early history

-Red Kurdistan

-On 7 July 1923, the town of Lachin became the administrative centre of Kurdistansky Uyezd of the Azerbaijan SSR, often known as Red Kurdistan.
-It was dissolved on 8 April 1929: Kurdish schools and newspapers were closed.

-On 30 May 1930, the Kurdistan Okrug replaced the uyezd.
-It included the territory of the former Kurdistansky Uyezd, as well as Zangilansky District and a part of Dzhebrailsky District.
-The okrug, like the uyezd before it, was founded to appeal to Kurds beyond Soviet borders in Iran and Turkey, but the Soviet Ministry of Foreign Affairs would ultimately protest this policy due to its negative effect on relations with Turkey and Iran.
-Due to these concerns, the okrug was abolished less than a month after its foundation, on 23 July 1930.

-In the late 1930s, Soviet authorities deported most of the local Kurdish population as well as much of the Kurds elsewhere in Azerbaijan and Armenia to Kazakhstan.

-To its Kurdish population, the city was known as Laçîn.

 Nagorno-Karabakh conflict

 First Nagorno-Karabakh War

 The town and hinterland of Lachin was the location of severe fighting during the First Nagorno-Karabakh War (1990–1994).

 During May 1992, an Armenian offensive captured the town; as a result, Lachin became a strategic link between Armenia and the Nagorno-Karabakh region -the Lachin corridor.
 The disfigured bodies of Armenian civilians killed by Azerbaijani soldiers in 1992 were discovered near Lachin on May 28, 1993.
-The civilians had attempted to flee Nagorno-Karabakh to Armenia and were reportedly massacred by the Gray Wolves.
+The civilians had attempted to flee Nagorno-Karabakh to Armenia and were reportedly massacred by the Grey Wolves.

 Following the town's capture by Armenian forces, it was looted and burned.
 The mainly Azerbaijani population fled and became internally displaced people.
 British reporters witnessed looting and burning in Lachin, with trucks and cars piled high with looted furniture and household utensils moving to Armenia, and big convoys blocking the road.
 Looters took everything of value, including livestock, before setting houses on fire.
 An Armenian sergeant said to the British journalists that the looting was done because the Azerbaijanis had previously pillaged 23 villages.
-Among the Armenian looters there also were civilians from Stepanakert, which had been shelled by the Azerbaijanis for eight months and had been without light and water for several weeks.
+Among the Armenian looters there also were civilians from Stepanakert, which had been shelled by the Azerbaijanis for eight months and had been without power and water for several weeks.
 A Canadian journalist who visited the town a few months later noted that "the destruction is absolute.
 No building, no home, no school, not a bus shelter has been left unscarred".

+A Kurdish nationalist organization in the area, the "Caucasian Kurdistan Freedom Movement", proclaimed the establishment of the Kurdish Republic of Lachin, after Armenian troops entered the town.
+However, most of the local Kurdish population had by then fled, and the attempt quickly proved abortive.